mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/180 ActionScript 3 - AIR Flex 4 Projector/AIR_readme.txt

-Instructions for DISTRIBUTING* your application:

-1. Creating a self-signed certificate:
+AIR for desktop instructions

+1. Configuration

-- Edit CreateCertificate.bat to change the path to the Flex SDK
+- edit 'conf\SetupSDK.bat' for the path to Flex SDK

-- Edit CreateCertificate.bat to set your certificate password (and name if you like)
+2. Creating a self-signed certificate:

-- Run CreateCertificate.bat to generate your self-signed certificate
+- run 'conf\CreateCertificate.bat' to generate your self-signed certificate,

-- Wait a minute before packaging
+(!) wait a minute before packaging.

-2. Packaging the application:
+3. Run/debug from FlashDevelop as usual (build F8, build&run F5 or Ctrl+Enter)

+4. Packaging for release:

-- Edit PackageApplication.bat and change the path to the Flex SDK
+- run 'PackageApp.bat' to only create the AIR setup
-- If you have a signed certificate, edit PackageApplication.bat to change the path to the certificate
-- Run PackageApplication.bat, you will be prompted for the certificate password (you may not see '***' when typing your password)
-- The packaged application should appear in your project in a new directory called 'air'

-* To test your application with FlashDevelop, just press F5 as usual.